PR Strategy for Startups in 2026

 - Funding rounds

-- Choose agencies with startup PR experience and those who combine AI‑enabled tools with strategic media expertise (How to know you’re ready to work with a startup PR agency).
+- Choose agencies with startup PR experience that combine AI-enabled tools with strategic media expertise

 - Use AI for media monitoring, first-draft press releases, content ideation, and analytics (Cision, 2025).